Frequently Asked Questions

 2) When is the deadline for submitting an application?

 NCWC is on a rolling admissions system, meaning that we do not have an application deadline.
-However, we encourage all students to apply as early as possible.
+However, we encourage all students to apply as early as possible, as space is limited.

 3) Do I need to submit an essay or recommendation letters?